-Details of any actions agreed through Community Recommendations, assigned to community participants, Churches Conservation Trust staff, or to the Churches Conservation Trust Local Community Officer specifically.
+Details of short, medium and long term actions

+agreed upon through Community Recommendations, assigned to community participants or Churches Conservation Trust staff

 Part A - Current Report

 Church Introduction & Statement of Significance

 St Anthony's Church on the Roseland Peninsula, Cornwall, was built in 1150 and dedicated to St Antoninus King and Martyr.
 It has been designated as a Grade II listed building.